 University at Albany - Albany Law School Cross-Registration Guidelines and Form

-The Cross-Registration Agreement between the University at Albany and Albany Law School allows eligible University at Albany graduate students the opportunity to take select courses at Albany Law School.
+The Cross-Registration Agreement between the University at Albany and Albany Law School allows eligible University at Albany seniors and graduate students the opportunity to take select courses at Albany Law School.

-University at Albany - Albany Law School Cross-Registration Agreement Guidelines for Graduate Students (Fall and Spring):
+University at Albany - Albany Law School Cross-Registration Agreement Guidelines for Graduate Students and Undergraduate Seniors with Permission (Fall and Spring):

 UAlbany - Albany Law School Cross-Registration Agreement FAQs

 UAlbany Courses for Albany Law School Students

 Home Institution = the institution where you are matriculated.